top of page

 Hedges Family Estate, 53511 N Sunset Rd, Benton City, WA 99320

-Anne-Marie Hedges grew up in France and wanted to replicate her home experience here.
-This winery has was built to resemble a French château.
-When you make your stop here be sure to plan for a little extra time to take in the views of the property because it is spectacular.
+Anne-Marie Hedges grew up in France and wanted to replicate her home experience here in Washington State, and so the winery was built to resemble a French château.
+When you make your stop here be sure to plan for a little extra time to take in the views of the property because it is truly spectacular.

 What really sold me on Hedges is when I learned about their biodynamic farming and biodynamic wine.
 The winemakers do not use any artificial additives - they work with exactly what mother earth has provided and from that deliver a wine that unfolds flavors developed by the weather and mother earth.
-The Syrahs from this vineyard are amazing!
+The Syrah from this vineyard is amazing!

 Stop #3 - 40 Years in the Making